cscart/docs/user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/fedex.rst

 	Use real recipient and sender addresses for testing (FedEx uses address verification system).

-	Sender address = company address, that you are able to edit on the **Settings: Company** page in your Administration panel.
+	Sender address = company address, that you are able to edit on the **Settings → Company** page in your Administration panel.
 	Recipient address = customer shipping address.
-In case of testing shipping charges in the Administration panel the address defined under the **Default location** section on the **Settings: General** page is used as a customer address.
+In case of testing shipping charges in the Administration panel the address defined under the **Default location** section on the **Settings → General** page is used as a customer address.

 *   Open the **Shipping charges** tab and define shipping charges which will be added to the ones returned by real-time shipping service if it is needed.
 *	Click the **Save** button to save the changes.